Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/condition-node/add-a-new-condition-node.md

-# Add a new Condition node
+# Add a new Condition Node

 **To add a Condition node, follow these steps**: